lzhangbj/ASVA/README.md

 ## 6. Train and evaluate AVSync Classifier

 ### Train
-AVSync Clasifier is trained on VGGSS training split for 4 days, 8 RTX-A4500 GPUs, and batchsize 32.
+AVSync Classifier is trained on VGGSS training split for 4 days, 8 RTX-A4500 GPUs, and batchsize 32.
 ```angular2html
 PYTHONWARNINGS="ignore" accelerate launch scripts/avsync_train.py --config_file configs/avsync/vggss_sync_contrast.yaml
 ```

 ### Evaluation
-We followed VGGSoundSync to sample 31 clips with 0.04-s gaps on each video.
+We follow [VGGSoundSync](https://www.robots.ox.ac.uk/~vgg/research/avs/) to sample 31 clips from each video, with 0.04-s gap between neighboring clips.
 Given the audio/video clip at the center, we predict its synchronized video/audio clip's index.
-A tolerate range of 5 is applied, since human is tolerant to 0.2s asynchronous.
+A tolerate range of 5 is applied, since human is tolerant to 0.2s asynchrony.

 For example, to evaluate our pretrained AVSync Classifier on 8 GPUs, run:
 ```angular2html